Stool C. difficile toxin

 References

 Gerding DN, Young VB, Donskey CJ.
-Clostridioides difficile (formerly Clostridium difficle) infection.
+Clostridioides difficile (formerly Clostridium difficile) infection.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 243.

 Plourde AR, Beavis KG.
 Specimen collection and handling for diagnosis of infectious diseases.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 24th ed.
 Philadelphia, PA: Elsevier; 2022:chap 66.

 Siddiqi HA, Rabinowitz S, Axiotis CA..Laboratory diagnosis of gastrointestinal and pancreatic disorders.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 24th ed.
-Philadelphia, PA : Elsevier; 2022:chap 22.
+Philadelphia, PA: Elsevier; 2022:chap 22.

 Version Info

-Last reviewed on: 5/4/2022
+Last reviewed on: 6/11/2024

-Reviewed by: Michael M. Phillips, MD, Emeritus Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
+Reviewed by: Jenifer K. Lehrer, MD, Department of Gastroenterology, Aria - Jefferson Health Torresdale, Jefferson Digestive Diseases Network, Philadelphia, PA.
+Review provided by VeriMed Healthcare Network.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.